AlecRust/protected-video/README.md

 # Protected Video

-WordPress Gutenberg block plugin for displaying YouTube/Vimeo videos in [Plyr](https://plyr.io/) with extra disabling of access to underlying player controls.
+WordPress plugin that adds a "Protected Video" Gutenberg block, used for embedding YouTube/Vimeo videos with a player overlay that prevents access to the default player.

 ## Installation